-Our Theater Artist Residency Program nurtures exemplary and boundary-pushing theater artists and companies by providing free performance space, subsidized rehearsal space, and a 50/50 split of ticket sales.
-We support the creation of new works and the re-working of classic texts in contemporary contexts in order to diversify and enrich the theater community of New York and to attract and challenge enthusiastic and adventurous audiences.
+Our Performing Artist Residency Program nurtures exemplary and boundary-pushing theater, dance, opera, puppetry, and multi- and inter-disciplinary artists and companies by providing free performance space, subsidized rehearsal space, and a 50/50 split of ticket sales.
+We support the creation of new works and the re-working of classic source materials in contemporary contexts in order to diversify and enrich the performing arts community of New York and to attract and challenge enthusiastic and adventurous audiences.

 Object Movement is a curated festival and developmental residency for puppeteers and object theater artists, culminating in a May festival of new short and full-length works.
 The residency supports the vital and innovative puppetry community in New York and calls attention to how this ancient and global art form speaks to urgent contemporary social concerns and artistic questions.
 Curated by Maiko Kikuchi, Rowan Magee, and Justin Perkins.

 The Furnace Festival is a workshop forum for incendiary new plays, developed in residence at The Center at West Park.
-Participants are given one week in the Center’s 60 seat Balcony Theater, a small production stipend, and up to 20 additional hours of free rehearsal space to forge a new play in the fiery heat of New York in August, culminating in two workshop performances on Friday and Saturday nights.
-Applications for the 2019 Furnace Festival will be available online soon.
+Participants are given one week in the Center’s Sanctuary Space a 50/50 split of ticket sales, and up to 20 additional hours of free rehearsal space to forge a new play in the fiery heat of New York in August, culminating in two workshop performances on Friday and Saturday nights.

 Arts Leaders Fellowships